bor1e/shone-halacha-prompt/README.md

 * **Problem:** Traditional halachic texts are often inaccessible to non-Hebrew speakers, and manual translation/analysis is time-consuming and inconsistent.
 * **Solution:** An AI-powered application that automatically generates structured, well-formatted halachic analyses in German with proper markdown formatting and scholarly citations.
 * **Key Goals:**
-    * **Goal:** Reduce manual halachic text analysis time by 80% through automated AI processing.
+    * **Goal:** Reduce manual halachic text summary time by 80% through automated AI processing.
     * **Goal:** Achieve consistent formatting and structure across all generated analyses.
     * **Goal:** Provide accessible halachic content to German-speaking Jewish communities.
     * **Goal:** Maintain religious compliance by displaying בס״ד (B'siyata D'shmaya) as required by Jewish tradition.